perldude/perldude/README.md

 I'm too big to be a road racer but I do like taking long rides.
 I hope to take up long-distance touring someday with a dream of riding solo across the US.
-This year (2021) I finally had room to get my pretty decent weight equipment back and [took up weight training](http://www.weightsnet.com) again, after a 20 year layoff (kids).
+In 2021 I finally had room to get my pretty decent weight equipment back and [took up weight training](http://www.weightsnet.com) again, after a 20 year layoff (kids).
 It's fun.